nofarYunger/Book-shop-backend/README.md

 # Book shop: Backend
-A Node.js and Express.js sever for my online book shop with authantication.
+A Node.js and Express.js server for my online book shop with authentication.

 ## Technologies
 ##### Built with
 * [Node.js](https://nodejs.org/en/) Node.js is an open-source and cross-platform JavaScript runtime environment.
-* [Express.js](https://expressjs.com/) is a minimal and flexible Node.js framework that provides easy and clean server with less code
+* [Express.js](https://expressjs.com/) is a minimal and flexible Node.js framework that provides an easy and clean server with less code
-* [Sequelize ORM](https://sequelize.org/) is a promise-based Node.js ORM for MySql that help me write a good db in a language I know well.
+* [Sequelize ORM](https://sequelize.org/) is a promise-based Node.js ORM for MySql that helps me write a good DB in a language I know well.
-* [MySQL](https://www.mysql.com/) is a relational database management system.I chose it because for managing users, orders, authantication and many products with a lot of relationals between them choosing a relational db was the best decision.
+* [MySQL](https://www.mysql.com/) is a relational database management system.I chose it because for managing users, orders, authentication, and many products with a lot of relations between them choosing a relational DB was the best decision.
 * [bcrypt](https://www.npmjs.com/package/bcrypt) A library to help me hash passwords and keep user information crypt